Jimmy Stewart Is Smart, Plays the Accordion, Flies B-24 Liberators, Loves His Wife, & Knows What He Believes In. So Don't Mess With Him.

 Something got him through that war; something makes him stand by what he believes in no matter what.
 There’s a toughness, a stick-to-your-guns kind of courage and strength underneath that genuine niceness.
 People sometimes think because he’s that nice, he’s easy to manipulate.
 Believe me, the best advice I can give you is don’t mess with him.”

-And that wraps up my introduction to our December Star of the Month, Jimmy Stewart.
+And that wraps up my introduction to Jimmy Stewart.

-Be sure to join me next week as I review and go behind the scenes of one of my favorite Jimmy films, Frank Capra’s inspirational, moving, and timeless tribute to democracy, 1939’s Mr. Smith Goes to Washington.
+Join me next week for all about Jim’s breakthrough performance in Frank Capra’s inspirational and timeless tribute to democracy, 1939’s Mr. Smith Goes to Washington.